Arpitapal30/Multiple-Linear-Regression-From-Scratch/README.md

 # Multiple-Linear-Regression-From-Scratch

-​Steps for Implementation
+​1.
+Steps for Implementation
 Prepare the Data: Ensure data is in matrix form.
 Compute OLS Estimates: Use the closed-form equation β^ =(X^T X)^−1 X^T Y
-Make Predictions
+2. Make Predictions
 Y^=X β^
 Evaluate the Model: Compute R² Score and Mean Squared Error (MSE). fit(X, y): Computes 𝛽 using the Normal Equation.